MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-10-17-integrating-mobilefirst-foundation-8-in-ionic2-based-apps.md

 ionic start myApp blank --v2
 ```

-> Once Ionic 2 is out of beta you won't need to include the `--v2` flag.
+> Once Ionic 2 is out of beta you won't need to include the `--v2` flag in the command.

-Change directory into the new app’s directory and add android platform if needed. (iOS platform 4.1.1 is added by default)
+Change directory into the new app’s directory and add android platform if needed (iOS platform 4.1.1 is added by default).

 ```bash
 ionic platform add android@latest